gburton/CE-Phoenix/README.md

 - give time for testing new code and/or getting involved in discussions
 - give code to the project - create a github account, fork and start coding

-If you cannot give time or code, please give a Pledgie
+If you cannot give time or code, please give a Pledgie.
+Simply click on the Donate button below to donate via Paypal...

 <a href='https://pledgie.com/campaigns/31724'><img alt='Click here to lend your support to: Responsive osCommerce and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/31724.png?skin_name=chrome' border='0' ></a>